 Although the loss never leaves, GOD gives you the strength to go on with the hope that we will meet again one day.

-The grieving process is very real.
+Nevertheless, the grieving process is very real.

 Those experiencing prolonged grief or developing a mental health condition may need assistance.
 A mental health professional can assist with intense emotions, the denial stage, feelings of anger and sadness, and the understanding of grief.